Buyers and sellers urged to act quickly to beat the Stamp Duty Holiday deadline - Blog

 Iain McKenzie, CEO of The Guild of Property Professionals

 Iain McKenzie is the CEO of The Guild of Property Professionals and is responsible for the direction and management of the brand plus offering support to the network of over 800 Guild Members.
 Iain is a highly established estate agent and business leader, with over 30 years of industry experience and a strong entrepreneurial background.
 He has led and managed teams to success, as a business owner, Franchise Director and MD for a large corporation.
 Iain has 30 years’ agency experience starting within the industry at 17 on a youth training scheme in Devon.
 He quickly progressed through the ranks, and at 26 he became a Regional Manager.
 Three years later, he set up an independent estate agency, called Complete Property Services, and became a Member of The Guild of Property Professionals.
 This was his first encounter with The Guild and was extremely impressed with the services that were offered.
-In 2011, he joined a large corporate as Managing Director, which grew year-on-year
+In 2011, he joined a large corporate as Managing Director, which grew year-on-year.

 More articles from Iain McKenzie, CEO of The Guild of Property Professionals